Alice Lab for computational worldmaking

 Students

-Graduate students conducting research/art in the lab
+Graduate students conducting research/art with the lab

 Undergraduate students conducting research/art in the lab